digital-cognition-co-in/Tensors_et_al/README_tfNotes_.md

 #
 #### Its called - Gradient descent , as we Follow in the Direction pointed by the Gradient and Descent.
 #
-- Gradient descent - we are in the space of weights and biases...
+- Gradient descent - we are in the space of weights and biases...The GRADIENT function points Upwards .
+We choose to move in the Opposite direction and descent into a LOCAL MINIMA.
 - The Gradient points us downwards as its got a Negative Sign ...
 - We take a little step - downwards into the direction pointed by the Gradient...
 - Step means we MODIFY the Weights and Biases by a DELTA - so that we achieve a smaller LOSS or ERROR...